 New York Ferry to Staten Island

 One of the most popular ferries is the Staten Island Ferry which connects Manhattan to Staten Island.
-The orange-colored ferries are a a part of New York City’s vibe jus as much as the yellow cabs.
+The orange-colored ferries are a part of New York City’s vibe just as much as the yellow cabs.
 The best part is the Staten Island Ferry is free!
 On the 20-25 minute crossing, you’ll enjoy the photogenic skyline of Lower Manhattan and the Statue of Liberty.
 The ferries have been connecting the two boroughs since 1905 and the Staten Island Ferry uses more than 23 million passengers per year or over 60,000 per day.

 Staten Island Ferry Schedule

 During rush hour, the ferries leave every 15 minutes.
-Otherwise it’s every 30 minutes.
+Otherwise, it’s every 30 minutes.